My Bloody Valentine Timeline

 Loveless is released by Creation in November in the typical formats in addition to mini-disc.

 The five person line-up in late 1991.
-The band hire flautist Anna Quimby who unleashes a torrent of sound.
+The band hire flautist Anna Quimby (far right) who unleashed a torrent of sound, according to reviews.

 Creation drops My Bloody Valentine in January.

-The band continues on the road as a four piece, relying on publishing money to tour.
-Shields is unsatisfied with their live setup particularly when overseas where he has little control over the PA.
-The band is seen investing large amounts of time and energy during their soundcheck to get things sounding their best, although the live arena is the one area they are particularly unsatisfied with.
+The band continues on the road as a four piece, relying on a small amount of publishing money with Creation out of the picture.
+They cannot get the most basic equipment to play the Loveless songs properly in the live arena.
+The band is seen investing copious amounts of time and energy during their soundcheck to get things sounding their best, although Shields remains unsatisfied.
+He comments it is the one area of this whole endeavor that is sub-par and it pains him to play under these circumstances.

 Shields closes on a house in Streatham in March that will contain their studio and a place to reside for himself and Bilinda.
-They buy a newly produced recording console but run into major problems with the console itself and integrating the console into the wiring of the house.
+Inspired by the drum ‘n’ bass recordings he and Colm hear on pirate radio, Shields has plans for an ambitious drum and bass project, what he calls his Skyscraper Music.
+First, they buy a newly produced recording console but run into major problems with the console itself and integrating the console into the wiring of the house.

 Major problems with their recording desk take up valuable time and momentum.
 By this point they cannot record, and have little to show for the money they spent.
 Debbie and Colm move into the house in an attempt to economize and Shields begins selling off equipment to raise funds.

-Island hears about their predicament through Ann-Marie Shields and, in a show of support, step in, bailing the band out with a large cash infusion and a £5,000 monthly retainer which is all money above and beyond what was stipulated in their contract.
+Island hears about their predicament through Ann Marie Shields and steps in - in a show of support - bailing the band out with a large cash infusion and a £5,000 monthly retainer which is all money above and beyond what was stipulated in their contract.
 This is in keeping with Island's and Marot's philosophy to give truly original artists all the support they need to make music.
 Eventually MBV are able to return the defective console and replace it with a reliable mixing board.

 It may have just been an informal demo, but Colm and Simon Johns were onto something.
 (Released 1998)